Mula sa Puso: Plot

 Via (Claudine Barretto), the only daughter of Don Fernando (Juan Rodrigo), was raised as his darling princess.
 On her eighteenth birthday, she found out that her father has promised her hand in marriage to her childhood friend, Michael (Diether Ocampo), and before the birthday party was over, she got kidnapped.
 She was rescued by a good Samaritan named Gabriel (Rico Yan), whom she fell in love with.
 Michael, at the latter part of the story, became romantically involved with Via's best friend, Trina (Rica Peralejo).
 As the story unfolds, Via ended up having to decide between the two men in her life, while learning more about her mother Magda (Jaclyn Jose) and fighting off her evil aunt Selina (Princess Punzalan).

 In the story, Selina was one of the most influential characters, due to her desire to acquire the power and wealth of Don Fernando, her brother.
-She possesses intelligence in illegal tactics that made her stronger and she used people in order to manipulate them when a bombing in the departure of Via and her family to start a new life began.
+She possesses intelligence in illegal tactics that made her stronger and she used people in order to manipulate them when a bus bombing in the departure of Via and her family to start a new life began.
 Via lived a new identity but came back to her family, and they all faced Selina one last time in dignity and Via restored peace in her family.